sonic-net/DASH/README.md

 Future innovations for in-service software upgrades and ultra-high availability for stateful connections will also be developed with the utmost importance.

-We hope that DASH will have the same success as SONiC for switches and also be widely adopted as a major Open NOS for Programmable Technologies (including SmartNICs) to supercharge a variety of cloud and enterprise applicationsand become the world’s #1 NIC OS for stateful  Network Programmable Technologies to supercharge cloud applications.
+We hope that DASH will have the same success as SONiC for switches and also be widely adopted as a major Open NOS for Programmable Technologies (including SmartNICs) to supercharge a variety of cloud and enterprise applications.

 ## Where to Start?

-Please begin with 1) the SDN Packet Transforms document, this enhances understanding of the program goal and the 7 networking scenarios that Azure has defined.
-Next 2) NSG v3, 3) Service Tunneling and Private Link features, 4) Fast Path (Load Balancer), 5) High Availability and Scale, and 6) Program Scale Testing Requirements.
+Please begin with 1) the SDN Packet Transforms document, this facilitates understanding of the program goal and the 7 networking scenarios that Azure has defined.
+Next 2) Load Balancer_v3, 3) Service Tunneling and Private Link Features, 4) Load Balancer_v3, 5) Program Scale Testing Requirements - Draft, and 6) API.

 ## Contributing